Open Saturated Sets Without Holonomy: Definitions, assumptions, and results

+\begin{theorem} There is a finite set of closed, convex, polyhedral cones $\C_{1},\C_{2},\dots,\C_{r}\subset\hI(\wh{W})$ with disjoint interiors, each with finitely many faces of codimension one, such that the $\CO$ isotopy classes of admissible foliations $\wh\HH$ of $\wh W$ are in natural one-to-one correspondence with the rays out of the origin in the interiors of these cones. \end{theorem}

+Here is our main result in the $\CII$ case (see Section~\ref{distinctC2}).
+The proof is given in Section~\ref{HMcones}.

+\begin{theorem} There is a finite set of closed, convex, polyhedral cones $\C^{\kappa}_{1},\C^{\kappa}_{2},\dots,\C^{\kappa}_{r}\subset\hk(\wh{W})$ with disjoint interiors, each with finitely many faces of codimension one, such that the $\CO$ isotopy classes of admissible foliations $\wh\HH$ of $\wh W$ that are trivial in the arms are in natural one-to-one correspondence with the rays out of the origin in the interiors of these cones. \end{theorem}

-\begin{defn} The rays in $H^{1}(\wh{W})$ and $\hk(\wh{W})$ issuing from the origin and meeting nonzero points of the integer lattice are called rational rays.
-Rays not meeting nonzero points of the integer lattice are termed irrational. \end{defn}
+\begin{defn} The rays in the interiors of these cones will be called \emph{foliated rays}.
+The foliated rays meeting nontrivial elements of the integer lattice of the cohomology groups are called \emph{rational foliated rays}.
+The foliated rays not meeting any nontrivial elements of the integer lattice of the cohomology groups are called \emph{irrational foliated rays}. \end{defn}

-If $\wh W$ is not compact, the spaces $\hI(\wh{W})$ and $\hk(\wh{W})$ are infinite dimensional and will be given appropriate topologies.